Arizona Workers' Comp FAQ's

 No, under Arizona's workers' compensation system, pain and suffering are generally not directly compensable.
 The fundamental purpose of workers' compensation benefits is not to compensate for difficulty and pain, but rather for medical treatment and lost earning capacity or disablement.

-Yes.
-In Arizona, workers’ compensation covers injuries that result from gradual or cumulative trauma, such as repetitive stress or motion injuries, as long as the injury arises out of and in the course of employment.
+Yes, Arizona workers' compensation covers injuries from gradual or cumulative trauma, like repetitive stress or motion injuries, as long as the injury arises out of and in the course of employment.
+Conditions like carpal tunnel syndrome, tendonitis, and tennis elbow are compensable when medical evidence shows they were caused or aggravated by work activities.